Toy Example - Tabularized GiGL#

 Setting up Configs#

 Task Config: Specifies task-related configurations, guiding the behavior of components according to the needs of your machine learning task.
 See Task Config Guide.
-For this task, we have already provided a task config: task_config.yaml
+For this task, we have already provided a task config: task_config.yaml.

 shared_resource_config.common_compute_config